Prostitution is not work: The crib sheet

 6) There is no occupation that can be done while the worker is unconscious.
 Prostitutes are often drugged, passed out from unendurable pain, or have head trauma inflicted on them before and during being sexually assaulted.

 7) Prostitution is not an entertainment media profession like modeling or acting.
-Actresses pretend to have sex, prostituted women are not pretending having sex and the harm to their bodies and minds is evidence of exploitation, not an occupation.
+Actresses pretend to have sex, prostituted women are not pretending sex and the harm to their bodies and minds is evidence of exploitation, not an occupation.
 There is no trafficking ring forcing teenage girls to perform Shakespeare for men’s leisure.

 8) Basic work safety conditions are impossible to reconcile with prostitution.
 Laws about occupational exposure (“reasonably anticipated skin, eye, mucous membrane, or parenteral contact with blood or other potentially infectious materials”) mandate latex gloves, eye goggles, face masks, and aprons to protect employees.
 Prostitution can never be OSHA compliant.